sanket7686/SurveyRabbit/README.md

 # Survey Rabbit
 -------------
-This is a demo application to show case design and basic implementation of SurveyRabbit.
+This is a demo application to demonstrate design and basic implementation of SurveyRabbit.
 It is based on SpringBoot, Hibernate and MySQL.
 I chose MySQL because of familiarity, but Hibernate allows replacing database very easily.
 Hence, Postgres can easily be substituted

 ## Architecture